wtr7/wp-calypso/client/components/async-load/README.md

 	<tr><td>Required</td><td>No</td></tr>
 </table>

 A placeholder to be shown while the module is being asynchronously required.
 If omitted, a default placeholder will be shown.
-If you do not want a placeholder to be shown, explicitly pass `null` as the prop value.